kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 15. Concurrent tasks execute at the same time. **False**
 - Concurrency describes the structure that enables a program to execute in parallel (given the necessary hardware), but a concurrent program is not inherently parallel.
 16. The operating system assigns each process a unique **process ID number**.
+17. A hyperthreaded processor with eight logical cores will usually provide **lower** performance compared to a regular processor with eight physical cores.
+- Hyperthreading takes advantage of unused parts of the processor, so if one thread is paused or isn't using a certain resource, then the other thread may be able to use it.
+- Under certain workloads, that can create performance improvements, but it’s highly application dependent.
+18. If you run multiple Java applications at the same time, they will execute in `_____`.

+-
+-
 -
 -